solo-io/workshops/gloo-edge/federation/README.md

 The FederatedUpstream creates an Upstream in the target clusters and the FederatedVirtualService does the same with VirtualServices.

-You can run execute the following command to validate tha the Upstream object has been correctly created in the first Gloo cluster:
+You can run execute the following command to validate tha the Upstream object has been correctly created in the first Gloo Edge cluster:

 ```bash
 kubectl --context cluster1 -n gloo-system get upstream default-service-bluegreen-8080 -o yaml